(220 ILCS 5/13-515)

 Commission unless the Commission enters its own order within 2 calendar days of

-the decision of the hearing examiner or arbitrator.
+the decision of the administrative law judge or arbitrator.
 The order for emergency

 relief may require